Hryhorii Skovoroda: Teaching

 "Skovoroda began [teaching young] Vasily Tomara by working more on the heart of his young disciple and, watching for his natural inclinations, he tried to help only the nature itself in developing him by engaging, light, and tender direction which the boy could not even notice, for Skovoroda paid particular attention not to overtax the young mind with [heavy] learning.
 In this way the boy became attached to Skovoroda with love [and trust for] him."

 His teaching was not limited to academia nor to private friends and during his later years as a "wanderer" he taught publicly the many who were drawn to him.
 Archimandrite Gavriil (Vasily Voskresensky, 1795–1868), the first known historian of Russian philosophy, brilliantly described Skovoroda's Socratic qualities in teaching:

 "Both Socrates and Skovoroda felt from above the calling to be tutors of the people, and, accepting the calling, they became public teachers in the personal and elevated meaning of that word. … Skovoroda, also like Socrates, not being limited by time or place, taught on the crossroads, at markets, by a cemetery, under church porticoes, during holidays, when his sharp word would articulate an intoxicated will - and in the hard days of the harvest, when a rainless sweat poured upon the earth."

 Skovoroda taught that one finds his true calling by self-examination.
-"Know yourself," advises Skovoroda using the well known maxim of the Greek philosopher Socrates.
-He introduced a well founded idea that a person engaged in an in-born, natural work is provided with a truly satisfying and happy life.
+"Know yourself," advises Skovoroda using the maxim of the Greek philosopher Socrates.
+He introduced the idea that a person engaged in an in-born, natural work is provided with a truly satisfying and happy life.

 The education of young people occupied the attention of Skovoroda until his old age.
 In 1787, seven years before his death, Skovoroda wrote two essays, The Noble Stork (in Original: Благодарный Еродій, Blagorodnyj Erodiy) and The Poor Lark (in Original: Убогій Жаворонокъ, Ubogiy Zhavoronok), devoted to the theme of education where he expounded his ideas.